Tina Green: Early life and career

 Cristina Stuart Paine was born in London in August 1949.
-Her father was a wine merchant, his business led to long periods living abroad and Green spent her childhood in Hong Kong, Japan and Thailand.
+Her father was a wine merchant; his business led to long periods living abroad and Green spent her childhood in Hong Kong, Japan and Thailand.
 Green did not finish school and described herself as "trained in nothing" but has said that she loves to "work and to graft".
 Green met Robert "Bobby" Palos, a South African jazz drummer in Hong Kong when she was 17 and he was 31.
 They married a year later in 1967 after travelling around Australia and Japan.
 Green initially worked in the diamond industry and subsequently moved to South Africa with Palos and the couple opened a fashion boutique in Johannesburg.
 Green and Palos had two children, Stasha (born 1972) and Brett (born 1974).
 Green's daughter, Stasha, subsequently described her mother's early career as having involved being "a diamond dealer, the first female DJ in Johannesburg [and] a go-go dancer" as well as dancing with The Beach Boys.
 Green and Palos later took their fashion boutique to London.
 Green described herself as more driven to succeed in business than Palos, and after 20 years together the couple divorced.
 They remained friends after their divorce and Green and Palos's second wife were at his bedside when he died.

-She met businessman Philip Green in 1985 and described him as "Just an ordinary person with a seriously strong work ethic" who was a "a colourful character" who had "zero money".
+She met businessman Philip Green in 1985 and described him as "Just an ordinary person with a seriously strong work ethic", who was "a colourful character" with "zero money".
 They married in 1990.
 The couple have two children, Chloe (born 1991) and Brandon (born 1993).
 Green designed clothing for her husband's clothing shops, including Lewis's and Owen Owen, and subsequently helped design the layout of the stores.
 Green's fashion boutique in London's Knightsbridge district, Harabels, closed in 1992.

 Green, her husband Philip, and their children moved to Monaco in 1998, having previously lived on Avenue Road in London's St John's Wood district.
 Philip Green has said that the move was for health reasons.
 Tina Green said in a 2005 interview that the couple moved from St John's Wood to Monaco after Philip was the victim of a mugging by three men with a sword.